-Submission Component Details/Guidelines Recommended Page Count Title page Provide: Title of Application Team/Entity name (if applicable) Team leader name Team members' names (if applicable) Team Lead's Freelancer account username 1 page Business Model Description using NASA data source(s) Provide a detailed explanation of the business model and how NASA climate data or Earth system science data is integrated into the business model.
+Title page Provide: Title of Application Team/Entity name (if applicable) Team leader name Team members' names (if applicable) Team Lead's Freelancer account username 1 page Business Model Description using NASA data source(s) Provide a detailed explanation of the business model and how NASA Earth system science data is integrated into the business model.
 Discuss the value proposition and product offering.
-Ensure the relevance and practical use of the data in addressing climate challenges.
-1 page

-System architecture/data flow diagram System architecture and/or data flow diagram depicting the NASA data source your business will use and how the data will be extracted, processed, and stored to support the product or service.
+Ensure the relevance and practical use of the data in building resilient infrastructure.
+1 page System architecture/data flow diagram System architecture and/or data flow diagram depicting the NASA data source your business will use and how the data will be extracted, processed, and stored to support the product or service.
 1 page Assessment of market fit, preferred data delivery format, and customer base potential Assess the potential market for the product or service.
 Define the target customer base, demonstrate demand via qualitative or quantitative data, and outline the potential for market entry.
 It is crucial to include evidence on the preferred data delivery types and formats that meet the needs of the end-customer or user.
+3 pages

 Consider providing data from customer interviews, industry analysis, or other verifiable traction metrics.
-3 pages Description of the business's unit economics Present an overview of the business' financial model, including cost structure, revenue streams, and unit economics that demonstrate profitability potential.
+Description of the business's unit economics Present an overview of the business' financial model, including cost structure, revenue streams, and unit economics that demonstrate profitability potential.
 2 pages Commercialization Plan that can be used in a SBIR Phase 1 application Outline a clear plan for commercialization and financial sustainability, including steps for scaling the business.
 Highlight how this plan can transition into a NASA SBIR Phase 1 application.
 2 pages